 Paid time excludes any overtime and/or compensatory time worked.
-The City agrees to provide laborthe bargaining group with at least 30 days advanced notice before implementing this change.
+The City agrees to provide the bargaining group with at least 30 days advanced notice before implementing this change.

-Currently, Regular and probationary employees shall accrue sick leave at the rate of eight (8) hours per month, provided they have been in a pay paid status on one hundred sixty (160) straight-time hours that monthat least 92% of the month based on their standard workweek shall be entitled to earn sick leave hours.
+Currently, employees in a paid status at least 92% of the month based on their standard workweek shall be entitled to earn sick leave hours.
 For the purposes of this Section, employees with a standard work week of 40 hours shall be entitled to earn 8 hours per month.
 Except as so limited, earned sick leave not used may be accrued and carried over from year-to-year without limitation.
 Sick leave usage shall not be considered as a privilege, which an employee may use at his or her discretion, but shall be allowed only in case of necessity of actual sickness or disability.
 Charge of sick leave used shall be on the basis of one (1) hour used; provided, however, that sick leave shall be charged for only those hours when the employee was absent from work.
 In no event shall sick leave be converted into a cash bonus.
 Sick leave may not be used before it is earned.